 In the early OS edition, it was beyond the end of a road, though the bridle road passed close to it by 1913.

 As I took that same route, over a hundred years later, I found the metalled surface pretty easy going but that didn’t mean my feet weren’t getting tired.
 I took another break beside the shore of Loch Fada and mused to myself as to whether a mere quarter mile merited the fada in its name.

 After Loch Fada, the northwards trajectory of the coast road was arrested by virtue of running out of land.
 Loch Torridon (Loch Thoirbheartan) protruded into the coastline at this point, forcing the road to turn eastwards as it passed through the hamlet of Fearnmore (Na Feàrna Mòra, ‘the big alders’), another settlement much smaller than it once was.

 On its far side, I saw a sign that I had hoped to see but hadn’t been sure that I would: the Applecross Coffee Bothy was open.

-The Coffee Bothy is a mobile coffee and refreshments kiosk run part-time by its proprietor.
+The Coffee Bothy was a mobile coffee and refreshments kiosk run part-time by its proprietor.
 My pre-trip research had alerted me of its existence but also that it was only open when it was likely to get enough custom.